metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 - Contentful - No GraphQL on the free plan
 - GraphCMS - Except 5.)
 Automatic code generation and sync &mdash; it offers all other features.
 However these features seems to be undocumented and very fragile.
 - Sanity - A strange, download first approach.
 Skipped for now.
 - TakeShape - The GraphQL endpoint works out of the box.
-Worth tryexperiencing with it further.
+Worth experiencing with it further.
 - Prismic - GraphQL support has to be asked for / enabled manually by the support team.
-Worth tryexperiencing with it further.
+Worth experiencing with it further.
 - WPGraphQL - Works perfect however is tailored to the WordPress data structure.
 It can be extended of course but WordPress is a specific, not a general purpose CMS.

 ## Conclusion

 Wait for the Headless CMS scene to take off.

 Otherwise, if needed right now, go with AWS.
 All services can be used for free for a year.

+Is AWS expensive?
+It's a Tier 1 service.
+Probably all other Headless CMS providers on upper tiers are building upon its infrastructure &mdash; increasing the bill.

 ## Resources